jmcmillenmusic/jeff-mcmillen-react-portfolio/README.md

 ## Description

-As a back-end web developer (MERN Stack) focusing on databases, I must put my best foot forward for potential employers by creating a new portfolio using React and showcasing my best back-end work.
+As a full-stack web developer (MERN Stack), I must put my best foot forward for potential employers by creating a new portfolio using React and showcasing my best full-stack work.
 This portfolio is the culmination of my work so far.

 ## Installation